 top of page

-• tara
+tara

 This Day in History: The British attack on Long Island

-On this day in 1776, the British began an effort against General George Washington’s troops, then stationed in Brooklyn and Manhattan.
+On this day in 1776, the British begin an effort against General George Washington’s troops, then stationed in Brooklyn and Manhattan.
 The effort would ultimately result in the seizure of New York by British troops.

-“The total British armada now at anchor in a ‘long, thick cluster’ off Staten Island numbered nearly four hundred ships large and small, seventy-three warships, including eight ships of the line, each mounting 50 guns or more….[I]t was the largest fleet ever seen in American waters.
+“The total British armada now at anchor in a ‘long, thick cluster’ off Staten Island,” historian David McCullough describes, “numbered nearly four hundred ships large and small, seventy-three warships….[I]t was the largest fleet ever seen in American waters.
 In fact, it was the largest expeditionary force of the eighteenth century, the largest, most powerful force ever sent forth from Britain or any nation.”

-On the night of August 21, a violent thunderstorm struck the city, setting houses on fire and killing soldiers.
-When morning dawned, the British began an orderly invasion of Long Island.
-Thousands of troops landed on a beach at Gravesend Bay, south of Brooklyn.
-By noon, 15,000 British troops had landed.
 Unfortunately, Washington received erroneous reports about the size of the invasion; he thought far fewer troops had come ashore.
 Thus, he thought it was a trick, and he sent only 1,500 additional reinforcements to Long Island.
 He was sure that another, bigger strike must be coming ashore from a different direction.

 Enjoyed this post?
 More Revolutionary War